Voice Message Services

 The Automatic Speech Recognition (ASR) feature isn’t available in menu navigation or directory search for Outlook Voice Access users or auto attendant callers using voice commands.|

-The customer must provide a telephony connection from the public switched telephone network (PSTN) using a VoIP gateway and PBX, IP PBX, or Microsoft Lync Server.
+The customer must provide a telephony connection from the public switched telephone network (PSTN) using a VoIP gateway and PBX, IP PBX, or Skype for Business Server 2015.

 The customer must provide the on-premises SBC hardware devices and ensure that the SBCs are correctly configured to connect to the online voice mail services.
 This includes configuring the appropriate level of security by using certificates and public and private IP interfaces and by enabling the correct TCP ports through their on-premises firewalls.